Coffee Cake Baked Oatmeal?

 Cinnamon Coffee Cake Baked Oatmeal

-Theis baked oatmeal is delicious served warm, cold or room temperature.
-I like it as is with a cup of coffee but is it also delicious topped with vanilla cashew milk yogurt, greek yogurt or warm sauteed fruit.
+This baked oatmeal is delicious served warm, cold or room temperature.
+I like it as is with a cup of coffee but it is also delicious topped with vanilla cashew milk yogurt, Greek yogurt or warm sauteed fruit.

 - 2 tbsp baking powder

 - 1/2 tsp kosher salt

 - 2 scoops vanilla protein powder *see notes

 - 1 cup egg whites

 - 1 tsp pure vanilla extract